HTTP Source

 HMAC

 With HMAC authentication, you configure a header name and secret key value during source setup.
-The entity making the POST request to Panther must hash the payload of each request, use the secret key value to generate a signature, and include that signature in a header.
+The entity making the POST request to Panther must hash the payload of each request, use the secret key value to generate a signature, then include that signature in a header.
 Panther will then retrieve the signature from the header and perform the same signature calculation using the secret key.
 Only requests with matching signatures will be accepted.

 Bearer

 With bearer authentication, you define a bearer token value during source setup.
-The entity making the POST request to Panther must include a header of the format Authorization: Bearer tokenvaluehere.
+The entity making the POST request to Panther must include a header of the format Authorization: Bearer <token_value_here>.
 Panther will only accept request with matching bearer tokens.

 Basic